-(1) Represents PSUs granted during fiscal 2013 for services rendered during fiscal 2012.
-The actual number of PSUs will be based on Company performance during fiscal years 2013 and 2014, and may be adjusted down to 50% or up to 150% of the target amount.
-The PSUs are subject to time-vesting of 50% on December 31, 2014 and 50% on December 31, 2015.
+(1) Represents PSUs granted during fiscal 2014 for services rendered during fiscal 2013.
+The actual number of PSUs that will be earned is based on Company performance during fiscal 2014 and 2015, and may be adjusted down to 0% or up to 192.5% of the target amount.
+The PSUs are subject to time-vesting of 50% on December 31, 2015 and 50% on December 31, 2016.

-(2) Represents RSUs granted during fiscal 2013 for services rendered during fiscal 2012.
-The RSUs vest ratably in three annual installments beginning on the one year anniversary of the grant date.

-(3) Represents the grant date fair value of stock awards as computed in accordance with FASB ASC Topic 718.
-The grant date fair value for these stock awards was based on the closing price of MSCI's common stock on the trading day preceding the grant date or service inception date, as the case may be.
-For PSUs, the grant date fair value is based on the probable outcome of the performance conditions.
+- (2) Represents RSUs granted during fiscal 2014 for services rendered during fiscal 2013.
+The RSUs vest ratably in three annual installments beginning on the one-year anniversary of the grant date. - (3) Represents the grant date fair value of stock awards as computed in accordance with FASB ASC Subtopic 718-10.
+The grant date fair value for these stock awards was based on the closing price of MSCI's common shares on the trading day preceding the grant date or service inception date, as the case may be.
+For PSUs, the grant date fair value is based on the probable outcome of the performance conditions as of the grant date, consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date under FASB ASC Subtopic 718-10.
+For the values of these PSUs, assuming attainment of the maximum level of the performance conditions, see footnote 3 to the "Summary Compensation" Table above.